973 views | 5 | Last updated on Sep 18, 2023 Landlord/Tenant Law

-Section 92.108 of the Texas Property Code prohibits tenants from withholding the last month’s rent on the grounds that the security deposit is for unpaid rent.
-If a person violates this law, they may be liable for three times the amount of money withheld plus attorney’s fees.
+Section 92.108 of the Texas Property Code prohibits a tenant from using their security deposit for last month’s rent.
+If a tenant violates this law, they may be liable for three times the amount of money withheld plus attorney’s fees.

-One exception to this is when a tenant ends the lease due to a landlord’s failure to repair a condition that could affect their health or safety (found in Texas Property Code Section 92.056).
-In this case, the tenant may deduct the amount of their security deposit from the rent that they owe, or they may obtain a refund of their security deposit.
+One exception is if a tenant ends the lease early due to a landlord’s failure to repair a condition that could affect the tenant’s health or safety (see Sec.
+92.056 of the Property Code).
+In this case, the tenant may deduct the amount of their security deposit from the rent that they owe.
+They may also ask for a refund of their security deposit.